Beechworth Correctional Centre

 The Beechworth Correctional Centre is a minimum security prison, located in Beechworth, Victoria, Australia.
 It was opened in January 2005 as a replacement for the now-closed HM Prison Beechworth.

 Accommodation in the prison is made up of several self-catered and fully catered units.
-Prisoners in self-catered units are given a weekly budget (currently $27.00) to buy groceries and cook their own meals.
+Prisoners in self-catered units are given a weekly budget to buy groceries and cook their own meals.
+As of 2006, the budget was $27.00.

 The prisoners work in a variety of areas, including landcare work, factory work, billet positions, and kitchen jobs, as well as several education options.

 Like other minimum security prisons, the Beechworth Correctional Centre has a zero tolerance policy on drugs.
 Any prisoner who tests positive for drugs is moved into a punishment cell and moved to a higher security prison.